 But given all of that, I submit that it may be time to rethink the concept of Patch Tuesday.

 The main thing that both Microsoft executives and IT folks cite in their support of the monthly patch cycle is its regular schedule.
-IT staffs know days ahead of the patch release how many patches are coming, what products are affected and how severe the vulnerabilities
+IT staffs know days ahead of the patch release how many patches are coming, what products are affected and how severe the vulnerabilities are that they correct.
+This allows for planned downtime for patching critical systems, schedule adjustments for personnel to help with the patching and time to digest the magnitude of the fixes and decide whether any of them can wait.

 But even with all of that advance notice and the knowledge of exactly when the patches will be available, many enterprises still don't deploy them right away.
 Admins are loathe to deploy any patch without first testing it, and rightly so.
 Even with Microsoft's improved QA process, some patches still cause regression errors or problems with other applications.
 The problem here is that while IT departments are testing the patches, attackers are busy reverse engineering the fixes and building exploits to throw at the vulnerabilities.
 (That is, those attackers who haven't already bought an exploit somewhere else.)
 There is anecdotal evidence that attacks against publicly known vulnerabilities spike in the hours and days after patches are released, meaning that those organizations that don't deploy the fixes immediately are at an increased risk of attack once the patches are available.